Human Resources Management

-You will benefit from a curriculum that draws on a range of disciplines including business, economics, history, social science, psychology, philosophy, political science, nursing, sociology and women's studies.
+You will benefit from a curriculum that draws on a range of disciplines including business, economics, sociology, history, social science, psychology, philosophy, political science, Industrial relations and law.
 This integrated approach will enable you to develop the research, analytical and management skills required by the profession.

-The program builds on the Faculty of Liberal Arts & Professional Studies' existing strength in the field including the largest core of HR management professors in Canada, outstanding HR research and the recent establishment of the International Alliance for Human Resources Research at York.
+The program builds on the Faculty of Liberal Arts & Professional Studies' existing strength in the field including the largest core of HR management professors in Canada and outstanding HR research.

 Sample First-year Schedule

 - Introduction to Accounting: the Analysis and Use of Financial Information

 - Introduction to Sociology or Introduction to Psychology

 Possible Career PathsExplore what you can do with your degree

 You are required to provide official evidence of academic achievement in secondary education.
 This can be demonstrated through:

 - Final grades under the Ontario curriculum (obtained through correspondence, night school or through TVO)